drewcornwall/task-engine-py/readme.md

 - Logging
   - Hook up OpenTelemetry to collect logs.
 Register any exporter as an example (log file is fine).
 All tasks associated with a pipeline execution should be associated with the same trace id.

+- PriorityExecution (depends on Parallelism)
+  - Some tasks might take longer to execute than others.
+If these tasks have no dependencies or have their dependency met, move them to the front of the execution pipeline to shorten the length of overall pipeline execution.
+  - This feature requires runtime statistics to be collected and persisted (local file is fine) for every task and some re-balancing algorithm to run before pipeline execution or even after every task.
+If no statistics exist, in the case of a first run, no re-balancing happens.
+  - Max heap priority queue seems like a good DS for this.